GaryJones/wp-calendar-core/README.md

 }
 ~~~

+### Over-engeering?

+A valid point was raised to me, to avoid over-engineering this improvement.
+I've taken two examples within WordPress core to show how I don't think this plugin is over-engineered.

+#### 1. `WP_Lists_Table`

+If you look at the sub-classes of `WP_Lists_Table`, many of them contain methods of the same name, when over-riding the appearance of the displaying rows, for instance. `WP_Lists_Table` contains a basic implementation itself though as a sensible default.
+The `WP_Calendar_View_Grid` class in this plugin takes the same approach.
+Should `WP_List_Table` ever support showing as a grid or something other than a table, I would expect a base class of `WP_List` to be created, which matches up to a similar abstraction level as `WP_Calendar_View`.

+#### 2. `WP_Upgrader` + `WP_Upgrader_Skin`

+The code for handling upgrades is broadly split into two groups of classes - the bit that does the updating, and the bit that shows feedback from that.

+The first is handled by a base class of `WP_Upgrader` which is then extended into specific classes for plugins, themes, language packs and core, and this matches up to the abstraction level of `WP_Calendar` then `WP_Posts_Calendar` (and whatever ever other specific calendar data-collection classes other plugins or core might introduce).

+The second group is a base class of `WP_Upgrader_Skin`, then skins for plugin updates, theme updates, general bulk updating, bulk plugin updates, bulk theme updates, plugin installer, theme installer, language packs updater and core updater.
+This separation matches up to `WP_Calender_View` then `WP_Calendar_View_Grid` plus any further view classes that might be introduced by core or plugins.

+Beyond these examples, the implementation of communication between any new calendar and calendar view classes is left open - there's a couple of pre-set property names (and even these could be ignored since the whole model is passed to the view), but otherwise there's few limitations.

 ### Considerations

 Markup for the calendar widget should stay the same, although extra classes might be useful.
 Other plugins should be able to filter the default markup though.